10 Oldest Universities in the World

 Founded in the year 859 AD

-According to UNESCO and Guinness World Records, the University of Al Quaraouiyine is the world’s first degree-awarding educational institution and the oldest universities in the world continuously running institution in existence.
-In 1963, the establishment became a part of the contemporary Moroccan public university system.
-Al Quaraouiyine University’s curriculum focuses on Islamic religious and legal studies, with a strong emphasis on Classical Arabic grammar, linguistics, and Maliki law.
-Students are arranged in a semicircle around a sheikh who guides them through reading passages from a text, poses questions, and clarifies challenging concepts.
-Men and women are welcome to enroll in the university.
+UNESCO and Guinness World Records recognized the University of Al Quaraouiyine as the world’s first degree-awarding institution.
+It is also the oldest continuously running university.
+In 1963, it became part of the Moroccan public university system.
+The curriculum focuses on Islamic religious and legal studies, with an emphasis on Classical Arabic grammar, linguistics, and Maliki law.
+Students sit in a semicircle around a sheikh.
+The sheikh guides them through reading passages, poses questions, and clarifies difficult concepts.
+Both men and women are welcome to enroll.

-It is one of the most important spiritual and educational hubs of the historical Muslim world and is still in existence today.
-The Islamic legal and theological sciences are the main subjects of study here, with a focus on Maliki law and Classical Arabic grammar.
+The university remains one of the most important spiritual and educational centers of the historical Muslim world.
+It still operates today.
+The main subjects of study are Islamic legal and theological sciences, with a focus on Maliki law and Classical Arabic grammar.

 This not only makes it a city that encourages its students to pursue higher education, but it also draws tens of thousands of tourists each who come to experience the city’s rich cultural offerings, including its cuisine, artwork, museums, and medieval past.
 The university has around 8,120 number of pupils.

-Fun Fact: Al Quaraouiyine was founded by a woman and is not just the oldest university in the world.
+Al Quaraouiyine is not just the oldest university in the world but one of the oldest universities founded by a woman.

 University of Siena